The key stages in buying a property are:

 Paying a 10% deposit

 Traditionally the buyer should turn up with a bankers cheque and hand it over to the agency at the same time as signing the Compromis de Vente.
 Sellers are more easy going these days and a bank transfer when you get home should suffice.
 The Notaires we use are experienced in an international clientele and so any time before the end of the cooling off period will be acceptable.
-When you do the transfer, fax a copy of the receipt directly to the Notaire.
+When you do the transfer, email or fax a copy of the receipt directly to the Notaire.
 This way the Notaire can mark it down as paid, even if it takes several days for the money to work its way through the banking system.
 With the new anti-money laundering systems in place these days even the most banal transfer can have inexplicable and frustrating delays.

 The 10-day “cooling off” period